Sifchain/sifnode/testnet-contracts/Deployment.md

 Ensure that OPERATOR is the address that corresponds to the ETHEREUM_PRIVATE_KEY.

+Ensure that OWNER is the address that will be the admin for the bridge bank and can wire eRowan in.

 Ensure that INITIAL_VALIDATOR_ADDRESSES and INITIAL_VALIDATOR_POWERS are set correctly.

 then run the following command: